 DAVENPORT, Iowa — EDITOR'S NOTE: Some of the images and video depicted in testimony may be graphic in nature.

-Closing arguments were given Thursday in the murder trial of Cristhian Bahena Rivera, the man accused of killing Mollie Tibbetts.
+Testimony resumed Thursday in the murder trial of Cristhian Bahena Rivera, the man charged in Mollie Tibbetts' 2018 death.

 Para una versión en español, haga clic aquí.